 - 16. Potential invasive (including noxious) species (native and non-native).
 List species which BOTH characterize degraded states and have the potential to become a dominant or co-dominant species on the ecological site if their future establishment and growth is not actively controlled by management interventions.
 Species that become dominant for only one to several years (e.g., short-term response to drought or wildfire) are not invasive plants.
-Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, halogeton, Russian thistle, annual mustards and knapweeds. - 17.
+Note that unlike other indicators, we are describing what is NOT expected in the reference state for the ecological site: Potential invaders include cheatgrass, red brome, annual mustards, Mediterranean grass, and red-stem filaree. - 17.
 Perennial plant reproductive capability: All functional groups should reproduce in average (or normal) and above average growing season years.
-Reduced growth and reproduction occur during extended or extreme drought periods.
+Little growth or reproduction occurs in extreme or extended drought periods.